saeidsobhani/BLE_Streaming/README.md

 ### **Option 1: Web Dashboards (Easiest)**
 1. Visit the [Live Dashboard](https://saeidsobhani.github.io/BLE_Streaming/)
-2. Open the [Espruino Web IDE](https://www.espruino.com/ide/) in another tab
-3. Upload the corresponding `.js` file to your Bangle.js
-4. Return to the dashboard and click "Connect to Bangle.js"
+2. Choose one of the options and click "Connect to Bangle.js"
-5. Watch real-time data streaming!
+3. Watch real-time data streaming!

 ### **Option 2: Python Receivers (For Data Analysis)**
 1. Clone this repository: